Particles in Maya

 Working with the secondary Particles

 Select the secondary Particles (particle2) from the Outliner window.
-Press Ctrl+a key from the keyboard to open the Attribute Editor.
+Press Ctrl+a (keyboard shortcuts) key from the keyboard to open the Attribute Editor.
 Go to the Lifespan Attributes section under the ‘Particleshape2’ tab.
 Change the lifespan properties as the following.
 Select Lifespan Mode to Random Range from the drop-down list.
 Change the Lifespan to 0.4 and Lifespan Random to 0.35.

 Maya Particle - Step 12